salsify/avro-schema-registry/README.md

 embedded in messages published to Kafka avoiding the need to send the full schema with each message.

+## Upgrading to v0.6.0

+There is a compatibility break when upgrading to v0.6.0 due to the way that fingerprints are generated.
+Prior to v0.6.0 fingerprints were generated based on the Parsing Canonical Form for Avro schemas.
+This does not take into account attributes such as `default` that are used during schema resolution and for compatibility checking.
+The new fingerprint is based on [avro-resolution_canonical_form](https://github.com/salsify/avro-resolution_canonical_form).

+To upgrade:
+# Set `FINGERPRINT_VERSION=1` and `DISABLE_SCHEMA_REGISTRATION=true` in the
+  environment for the application.
+# Deploy v0.6.0 and run migrations to create and populate the new `fingerprint2`
+  column.
+# If NOT using the fingerprint endpoint move to the final step.
+# Set `FINGERPRINT_VERSION=all`, unset `DISABLE_SCHEMA_REGISTRATION`, and restart the application.
+# Update all clients to use the v2 fingerprint.
+# Set `FINGERPRINT_VERSION=2` and unset `DISABLE_SCHEMA_REGISTRATION` (if still set) and
+  restart the application.

+At some point in the future the original `fingerprint` column will be removed.

 ## Overview

 This application provides the same API as the Confluent